‘Honor her wish’: Signs from the Women’s March in D.C.

 Outside of the Supreme Court, a group of counterprotesters from Students for Life also had signs that included pictures of fetuses with messages such as “She could be Audrey” and “She could be Oprah.”
 The two sides chanted opposing messages to each other, signs in hand.

-The Post spoke to first-time marchers, teachers and others about the signs they made for the Women’s March and why they decided to participate on Saturday.
+The Washington Post spoke to first-time marchers, teachers and others about the signs they made for the Women’s March and why they decided to participate on Saturday.
 Here’s what they said:

 Ashleigh Subramanian-Montgomery, 33, from D.C.